compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/slideshows.md

 To make sure slides in your slideshow are ordered, you can number them from 0 to X. Numbers won't be displayed in Compositeur Digital UX (e.g. `0 - First level` will be `First level`).

-**Important** : If your slideshow includes a powerpoint, and if this powerpoint has "Hot Spots", make sure the content linked from the powerpoint of your slideshow belongs to your slideshow directoty.
+**Important** : If your slideshow includes a powerpoint, and if this powerpoint has [Hot Spots](powerpoint.md#hot-spots), make sure the content linked from the powerpoint of your slideshow belongs to your slideshow directoty.
 Keep in mind that content can be put in a hidden folder, which will not appear in Compositeur Digital UX.

 Next : [Creating Templates (Compositeur Digital UX)](templates.md)